pxp888/passcodes/README.md

 * __blank name__ - name field must not be empty
 * __password length__ - password must be within length limits
 * __password length field__ - must be a number
+* __password follows inclusion rules__ - if the user edits a password but it does not follow the inclusion rules, the user is asked to confirm that they accept the password as is.

 When changing the master password the following errors are checked for:
 * __current password__ must be correct